-Quality | A Degree of Excellence
+Quality | A Degree Of Excellence

 The following content is part of the Interstates Culture Series, a writing collection explaining how our core company values were uncovered and what they mean to us.
 These posts from our leaders spotlight the culture at Interstates and share what it’s like to work within our organization, focusing on our values of Dependability, Integrity, Trust, Quality, and Family.
-Find the rest of the Culture Series here.

 What do you think of when you hear the word “quality”?
 The first thing that comes to my mind is an X-brand tool or X-brand tractor.
 Maybe for you, it’s an X-brand shoe or X-brand food or X-brand automobile.
 Regardless of our specialty, hobbies or profession, I think we can all recognize quality in an object when we see it.
 Everyone appreciates a quality product; maybe it’s the precision, the finish, the craftsmanship, the design or the toughness.
 As consumers, we find comfort in quality and often accept paying a higher price when we know we are getting a quality product in return.